-Mesopotamia was the earliest complex civilization known in human history.
+Mesopotamia was one of the earliest complex civilization known in human history.
 The very first Mesopotamian city-states were ruled outright by the priestly class.

 Individual villages would have been very vulnerable in these circumstances, and the trend would all have been towards greater power shifting to the temple priests, now transformed into something like a ruling class. — TimeMaps

 This continued until, eventually, the duties were split between the religious and secular classes, who ranked equally in society.
 Even then, though, diviners evaluated animal entrails for signs from the gods and offered advice.
-Their political acumen was such that several such priests managed to transition into the role of king.
+Their political acumen was such that several such that members of the religious class (exorcists, priests, diviners, etc) managed to transition into the role of king.
 It’s unclear whethere they were usurpers or elected, but they certainly weren’t ineffectual.

 This situation is not unique.
 The most important person in the Phoenician city of Tyre was its monarch.
 The second most important person was the high priest of the temple of Melkarth.
 The fact that these two people were often siblings shows just how deeply intertwined temple leadership and overall governance was in ancient societies.

 The Norse vǫlur and Greek oracles — often women — were not directly involved in running large financial district the way the Mesopotamian priesthood was.
 But each did serve a very important role in governing their respective societies.
 These women of the priestly class were highly respected advisers.
 Their impact on society was of prime significance and importance.
 Pythia, for example, seems consistently to have advocated peaceful actions instead of violence.
 She offered reasonable advice from a wise female adviser to a young king.